Menu

 Details

-Smoking Cessation
+Tobacco Cessation

 Every day people quit using commercial tobacco.
 In fact, today there are more former smokers than current smokers.
 If you are ready to quit, contact: The Sault Tribe Nicotine Dependence Program at (906) 632-5210.
 Your local Tribal Health Center.
 1 (800) QUIT-NOW, a free telephone support service that provides access to several types of cessation information and services.